 Experiment 1 demonstrated how speech-based features are sufficiently predictive in a model tested on L2 Spontaneous Speech.
 However, the Rated L2 Speech Corpus has two problems associated with it.
 Firstly, it consists only of L2 Speakers.
-A typical fluency prediction test would have a significant portion of their training data comprising speech from native speakers of English.
+A typical fluency prediction test would have a large portion of their training data comprising speech from native speakers of English (Zechner and Evanini (2019) 2019).
 Secondly, the corpus is relatively small.
 It consists of data from only 28 speakers and 228 speech recordings.
 That much data, on its own, would neither represent practical models' data distribution nor sufficient data to train the models correctly.
-Therefore, we introduce a new dataset, the Speech Accent Archive, consisting of read speech.
+Therefore, we utilize a new dataset, the Speech Accent Archive, consisting of read speech (Weinberger and Kunath 2015).
 Therefore, before mixing the two within the same training data, we must ask whether a model trained on spontaneous speech can accurately predict the fluency of read speech.